In Place of Work

 Aggregate risk exposure

 The variability in robustness of England’s local labour markets is staggering.
 The map below shows the aggregate risk exposure of the local labour market in England’s 47 strategic authorities.
-Aggregate risk exposure is a combined measure of exposure to four structural labour market risks: migrant labour supply, automation of manual jobs, skills base and demographics.
+Aggregate risk exposure is a combined measure of exposure to three structural labour market risks: migrant labour supply, automation of manual jobs and skills base.
 Each measure is weighted the same.

 Exposure by risk